RSDO-DS3/SloREL/README.md

-# relation_extraction_BERT_cpu
+# relation_extraction_BERT_gpu
-Fastapi relation extraction service in docker which uses BERT embeddings.
+fastapi relation extraction service in docker which uses BERT embeddings and  GPU acceleration

 ---

-This repository contains model for relation extraction in the Slovenian language.
+This repository contains a model for relation extraction in the Slovenian language.
 Repository for the method which was used for training the model can be found on https://github.com/monologg/R-BERT.
 We used the [CroSloEngual](https://huggingface.co/EMBEDDIA/crosloengual-bert) BERT model to fine-tune the model for our task.